Spatial adaptation in heteroscedastic regression: Propagation approach: Introduction

 Nonparametric estimation in heteroscedastic regression under the \( L_2 \) losses was studied in \cite{EfroimovichPinsker96}, \cite{Efroimovich2007} and series of papers \cite{GaltchoukPergam2009}, \cite{GaltchoukPergam2010a}, \cite{GaltchoukPergam2010b}.
+One should mention very interesting paper \cite{DalalyanSalmon} on aggregation estimation under empirical losses in heteroscedastic Gaussian regression.
 For estimation of the mean with \( L_2 \)-risk in Gaussian homoscedastic model with unknown variance the penalties allowing to deal with the complexity of such a collection of models were proposed in \cite{BaraudGiraudHuet}.
 However the problem of ``local model selection'' addressed in the present paper is quite different to the model selection in the sense of \cite{BirgeMassart} and \cite{Massart} related to estimation with global risk.
+In this set-up an amazing progress is achieved for the model selection in heteroscedastic not necessary Gaussian regression model in \cite{Arlot}, \cite{ArlotMassart}, \cite{Saumard}.
 The minimax pointwise estimation in heteroscedastic regression is in focus of \cite{Brua}.